tuanpep/windifi-fe/docs/deployment-setup.md

 - Removed `driver-opts: network=host` from Docker Buildx (not needed)
 - Simplified checkout to only fetch required compose files
-- Reduced health check attempts from 12 to 6
 - Streamlined cleanup process

 ### 2. Improved Error Handling